Lombiq/GitHub-Actions/Docs/Workflows/AzureHosting.md

 # Azure hosting workflows

+- They run in a [concurrency group](https://docs.github.com/en/actions/using-workflows/workflow-syntax-for-github-actions#concurrency) composed using the `app-name` parameter to prevent them from running at the same time (and/or multiple instances).
+- They require [the repository to have an environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) with a name that matches the `slot-name` or `destination-slot-name` (whichever applies) parameter.
+- Optionally, [release annotations](https://learn.microsoft.com/en-us/azure/azure-monitor/app/annotations) can be added to an Azure Application Insights resource by defining passing in its ID in the `application-insights-resource-id` parameter.

 ## Deploy to Azure App Service workflow

 This workflow builds and publishes a .NET web project and then deploys the app to [Azure App Service](https://azure.microsoft.com/en-us/services/app-service/).
-Requires [the repository to have an environment](https://docs.github.com/en/actions/deployment/targeting-different-environments/using-environments-for-deployment) with a name that matches the `slot-name` parameter.
 The workflow also supports [Ready to Run compilation](https://learn.microsoft.com/en-us/dotnet/core/deploying/ready-to-run).
-[Release annotations](https://learn.microsoft.com/en-us/azure/azure-monitor/app/annotations) are added to the corresponding Azure Application Insights resource.
 Example _deploy-to-azure-app-service.yml_:

 ```yaml
 name: Deploy to Azure App Service